NRWLDev/fastapi-problem/README.md

 [![codecov](https://codecov.io/gh/NRWLDev/fastapi-problem/branch/main/graph/badge.svg)](https://codecov.io/gh/NRWLDev/fastapi-problem)

-`fastapi_problem` is a set of exceptions and handlers for use in fastapi applications to support easy error management and responses
+`fastapi_problem` is a set of exceptions and handlers for use in fastapi applications to support easy error management and responses.

 Each exception easily marshals to JSON based on the [RFC9457](https://www.rfc-editor.org/rfc/rfc9457.html) spec for use in api